 The blood vessels of the heart include:

-- Vena cavae – deoxygenated blood is delivered to the right atrium by two veins.
-One (superior vena cava) carries blood from the head and upper torso, while the other (inferior vena cava) carries blood from the lower body.
+- venae cavae – deoxygenated blood is delivered to the right atrium by these two veins.
+One (superior vena cava) carries blood from the head and upper torso, while the other (inferior vena cava) carries blood from the lower body

-- Aorta – is the largest artery of the body that runs the length of the trunk.
+- aorta – this is the largest artery of the body, and it runs the length of the trunk.
 Oxygenated blood is pumped into the aorta from the left ventricle.
-The aorta subdivides into various branches that deliver blood to the upper body, trunk and lower body.
+The aorta subdivides into various branches that deliver blood to the upper body, trunk and lower body

 Some disorders of the heart include:

-- Coronary heart disease – fatty deposits or plaques build up inside one or more of the coronary arteries (atherosclerosis).
-This constant silting narrows the artery.
-Untreated, coronary heart disease can lead to angina or a heart attack.
+- coronary heart disease – fatty deposits or plaques build up inside one or more of the coronary arteries (atherosclerosis).
+This narrows the artery.
+Untreated, coronary heart disease can lead to angina or a heart attack

-- Heart murmur – is an audible vibration or humming heard through the stethoscope, caused by somewhat noisy blood flow within the heart.
-Faulty heart valves are a common cause, but usually the murmur does not indicate an abnormality.
+- heart murmur – an audible vibration or humming heard through the stethoscope, caused by somewhat noisy blood flow within the heart.
+Faulty heart valves are a common cause, but usually a murmur does not indicate an abnormality

-- Pericarditis – is inflammation or infection of the pericardium, which is the membrane surrounding the heart.
+- pericarditis – inflammation or infection of the pericardium, which is the membrane surrounding the heart.

 Symptoms of heart disease